Thursday February 23, 2017

-The film, which follows a young interracial couple who visit her parents' strange, mysterious estate, may have a few jump scares in there but the real monster is not a physical manifestation.
+The film follows a young interracial couple — a black man and a white woman — who visit her parents' strange, mysterious country estate.
+There are a few jump scares but the real monster is not a physical manifestation.
 "It's a movie where the monster in question, the evil, is humanity and society," Peele explains.
 "We're capable of amazing things collaboratively, but we're also capable of the greatest horrors."

 "The racial conversation is inevitable," Peele says.
 "I think this movie will be more welcome and will be received better than when it was just something that we didn't want to talk about."

 Peele is nominated for Best Director and Best Original Screenplay at the 2018 Oscars.
 In lead up to the Academy Awards, here's our conversation with Jordan Peele from February 23, 2017.